datajerk/ctf-write-ups/ijctf2020/admin/README.md

     PIE:      No PIE (0x400000)
 ```

-Few mitigations in place, basically no shellcode in stack, everything else is fair game.
+Few mitigations in place, basically no shellcode, everything else is fair game.

 #### File